Jacob Lomranz: The concept of Aintegration

-The development of the theory of Aintegreation (meaning lack of integration) is a milestone in Lomranz's research in the field of psychology, focusing on the dialectics of life with unresolved conflicts.
+The development of the theory of Aintegreation (meaning lack of integration) is a central focus of Lomranz's research in the field of psychology, focusing on the dialectics of life with unresolved conflicts.
 Lomranz adopted a paradigm of contrast, relativity and paradox, as opposed to the traditional logic, continuity, unity and harmony.
 He concluded that the secret of adjustment, creativity and development, stems from human capability – found in the cognitive, emotional and positional levels – to tolerate a dialectic life where vagueness, lack of continuity, lack of synchronization and ambivalence rule.

-He studied people who had been through existential changes, such as loss, wars and even old age itself, and indicated the need for the tolerance of problems in life which couldn't be resolved.
+He studied people who had been through existential changes, such as loss, wars an old age, and indicated the need for the tolerance of problems in life which couldn't be resolved.
 He has stated that it was this aintegration that allowed the individual to achieve more personal insights, realistic interpretations, conduct in situations of uncertainty, effective risk-taking, and ultimately, acceptance and serenity.

-This theory has important implications for the study of personality and psychotherapeutic care.
+This theory may be applied to the study of personality and psychotherapeutic care.

 Mental health in old age

-Prof. Lomranz was an Israeli pioneer in the implementation of clinical psychology for the aged population.
-He mapped the difficulties and special needs of mental health in old age, examined the psychological tools for determining mental health disorders and characterized the various models of psychotherapy and mental care.
+Lomranz was an Israeli pioneer in the implementation of clinical psychology for the aged population.
+He mapped the difficulties and special needs of mental health in old age, examined the psychological tools for determining mental health disorders, and characterized the various models of psychotherapy and mental care.
 He has shown how classical and post-Freudian theories could benefit aging people and how they could be utilized.

 Mental adjustment of Holocaust survivors

-Prof. Lomranz was among those who examined the long-term effects of Holocaust trauma, and he has held dozens of seminars about the research in the field.
+Lomranz was among those who examined the long-term effects of Holocaust trauma, and he has held dozens of seminars about the research in the field.
 In a 1995 article, he demonstrated the effect of the research methodology on the characterization of the survivors' mental state, emphasizing the importance of studies of survivors sampled from the community (not in a clinical setting), for understanding how despite their vulnerability, most were able to display impressive coping capabilities.
-He believes that over-emphasis of survivors' psychopathological reactions creates a distorted image of them, reducing their mental strength.
+He has expressed a belief that over-emphasis of survivors' psychopathological reactions creates a distorted image of them, reducing their mental strength.